Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "There owt we can do about that?"

 Rebar thought about it.
 "Brute force recruiting effort.
 Scale down our expectations for how big HEAT can be but hold ourselves to being the *ultimate* weapon where needed.
 JETS needs to expand, and we need the allied services to sacrifice some of their best and brightest to make it happen.
-They, uh...won't like that."
+They, uh... won't like that."

 "Oh, fook no," Powell agreed as his forehead wrinkled into a wry expression.
 "But they’ll bloody well have to relax and spread wide, won’t they?"